Engin-Boot/pong-stage-Royarunimb12/Stage0/give-me-a-name-too.md

-# UI updation
+# User Inerface updation

 ## Feature

-This module explains all changes that happen in UI
+This module explains all changes that happen in User Interface

 ## Acceptance Criteria

-### Scenario: UI is updated for ball position
+### Scenario: User Interface is updated for ball position

   Given the game has started and the system conditions are working fine

   When the ball position moves via the move function

-  Then the ball position in the UI is updated
+  Then the ball position in the User Interface is updated

 ### -add-scenario-if-needed